 - Ruth Faden, Ph.D., M.P.H. — Philip Franklin Wagley Professor of Biomedical Ethics; Director, Johns Hopkins Berman Institute of Bioethics

-- Debra Mathews, Ph.D. — Assistant Director for Science Programs, Berman Institute of Bioethics Assistant Professor, Department of Pediatrics
+- Debra Mathews, Ph.D. — Assistant Director for Science Programs, Johns Hopkins Berman Institute of Bioethics Assistant Professor, Department of Pediatrics

-- Alan Regenberg, M. Be. — Senior Research Program Coordinator, Berman Institute of Bioethics
+- Alan Regenberg, M. Be. — Director of Outreach and Research Support, Johns Hopkins Berman Institute of Bioethics

 - Hilary Bok, Ph.D. — Henry R. Luce Professor of Bioethics and Moral and Political Theory, Department of Philosophy; Core Faculty, Berman Institute